Platform supply vessel: Cargo

 A primary function of a platform supply vessel is to transport supplies to the oil platform and return other cargoes to shore.
 Cargo tanks for drilling mud, pulverized cement, diesel fuel, potable and non-potable water, and chemicals used in the drilling process comprise the bulk of the cargo spaces.
 Fuel, water, and chemicals are almost always required by oil platforms.
 Certain other chemicals must be returned to shore for proper recycling or disposal, however, crude oil product from the rig is usually not a supply vessel cargo.

+Dynamic positioning

+Dynamic positioning (DP) is a computerised system which allows vessels to maintain a certain position or heading by controlling the thrust produced by the vessel's thrusters and propellers.
+As with most offshore vessels, DP is of critical importance to ensure that the vessel's position is maintained whilst loading or offloading is taking place; this is especially needed for locations with frequent severe weather conditions such as the North Sea.

+A typical DP set-up for a PSV is two thrusters located at the bow of the vessel which can be supplemented by two azimuth thrusters or Voith Schneider Propellers located at the stern.
+All modern PSVs are DP2 rated, meaning that there are two levels of redundancy in the DP system.

 Support

 Common and specialty tools are carried on the large decks of these vessels.
 Most carry a combination of deck cargoes and bulk cargo in tanks below deck.
 Many ships are constructed (or re-fitted) to accomplish a particular job.
 Some of these vessels are equipped with a firefighting capability and fire monitors for fighting platform fires.
 Some vessels are equipped with oil containment and recovery equipment to assist in the cleanup of a spill at sea.
-Other vessels are equipped with tools, chemicals and personnel to "work-over" existing oil wells for the purpose of increasing the wells' production.
+Equipment for receiving drill cuttings may also be installed on deck.